 There were already enough atheists in the 1600s for Pierre Bayle—himself an atheist according to scholars—to propose that a society of atheists is entirely acceptable and no worse than a society of Christians, and for Francis Bacon to grant that ‘a little philosophy inclineth men to atheism.’
 The same century saw Spinoza’s monumentally influential philosophy which rejected all religions and equated god with nature, as well as Thomas Hobbes’s materialism.
 By the early 18th century, atheistic and materialist naturalists, like Comte de Buffon, carried further the work by de Maillet showing that an evolution of natural forces, without supernatural intervention, had over immense time scales both slowly shaped the layers of the earth’s geology and organized the development of species.

-The first example is of a quiet priest who articulated many of the same points touched upon just as eloquently by the new atheists centuries later.
+The first example we stop to examine is a quiet priest who articulated many of the same points touched upon just as eloquently as new atheists centuries later..

 Voltaire tried to make him into a deist, but once his atheist treatise, My Testament, was discovered and published after his death, it caught fire.
 Jean Meslier (1664-1729) lived a lie as a priest in Champagne, France for his whole life.
 No one suspected what he secretly thought and put to paper.
 Every year he gave to the poor from his salary.
 As all the atheists immediately following him made the same points, it’s worth stopping to cover some of Meslier’s ideas in detail.
 In his testament there was biblical criticism, pointing out the great differences in the genealogies in Matthew and Luke, and asking how this is if they were both authored by God.
 Why do they both end with Joseph, who was soon to be excused from begetting Jesus?
 Why should the Son of God be complimented on being the son of David, an errant adulterer and bandit?
 He pointed out that according to some firebrand theists, like Calvin, the vast majority were doomed for hell, so heaven is improbable for most and apparently the devil has won, and God inexplicably sacrificed himself to himself to save us from himself for nothing.
 He asked: ‘How could any civilized person believe in a god who condemns his creatures to everlasting hell?’
 He pondered if there was ever a stranger God than this that for thousands of years kept himself hidden, and heard without any clear and visible response the prayers and praises of billions.
 He is supposed to be infinitely wise, but his empire is ridden with disorder and destruction.
 He is supposed to be good, but he punishes like an inhuman fiend.
 He is supposed to be just, but he lets the wicked prosper and his saints be tortured to death.